-System Level and Contributory Measures
+System Level Measures

-What are System Level and Contributory Measures?
+What are System Level Measures?

 System Level Measures are high-level goals for the health system that help show the outcomes of the system – how it is performing and the value the country is receiving from it.
 For example, the measure ‘Acute hospital bed days per capita’ shows how effectively health resources are being used.
 This measure is affected by good upstream primary care, discharge planning, and good ongoing communication about a person’s care between hospital and community care.